picatz/Picatz-Guides/IP Filter.md

 Provides protection against network-based attacks -> Filters by:

 -IP address

 -Port

 -Protocol

 -Network interface

 -Traffic direction

 -Individual source IP address

 -Destination IP address

 -Range of IP addresses

 -Address pools

+####Network Address Translation:
--Network Address Translation: Translation of a private IP address to a different public IP address, muliple private addresses to a single public one.
+Translation of a private IP address to a different public IP address, muliple private addresses to a single public one.

+####IP accounting:
--IP accounting: Input and output rules can be set up, recording number of bytes that pass through.
+Input and output rules can be set up, recording number of bytes that pass through.
 Each time a rule match occurs, the byte count of the packet is added to the rule and allows for the collection of statistics

+####Fragment Cache Check:
--Fragment Cache Check: Fragmented packets are cached by default.
+Fragmented packets are cached by default.
 If "set defrag off" appears in the rules file.
 Fragments not cached.

+####Packet State Check:
--Packet State Check: If "keep state" is included in a rule, all packets in a specified session are passed or blocked automatically
+If "keep state" is included in a rule, all packets in a specified session are passed or blocked automatically

+####Firewall Check:
--Firewall Check: Input/Output rules separately set up.
+Input/Output rules separately set up.
 Packet is allowed through IP Filter, into kerne's TCP/IP routines, or out onto the network.

+####Groups:
--Groups: Write your rule set in a tree fashion.
+Write your rule set in a tree fashion.

+####Function:
--Function: Action to be taken.
+Action to be taken.
 Block, pass, literal, and send ICMP response.

+####Fast-route:
--Fast-route: Signals IP Filter to not pass the packet into the UNIX IP stack for routing.
+Signals IP Filter to not pass the packet into the UNIX IP stack for routing.
 Results in a TTL decrement.

+####IP Authentication:
--IP Authentication: Only passed throught he firewall loops once to prevent double-processing.
+Only passed throught he firewall loops once to prevent double-processing.

 IP Filter includes a directory called "/etc/ipf
  * ipf.conf